rodekruis/DataServiceCatalogue/Emergency Support/ADA/README.md

 ## More Info

-### Technical Docs
+### Technical Documentation
-For detailed technical documentation and instructions on deploying the ADA, users can refer to the project's GitHub repository.
-This documentation provides insights into the model architecture, deployment procedures, and best practices for optimization.
+For detailed technical documentation and instructions on deploying the ADA, users can refer to its GitHub repository: [rodekruis/ada-collection](https://github.com/rodekruis/ada-collection).
-For technical documentation and how to deploy ADA yourself, please refer to: [ADA](https://github.com/rodekruis/ada-collection)

 ### Contact Info
 For a demo, please each out to bselvan@redcross.nl